Beat It: Production and composition

 Upon hearing the first recorded vocals, Jones stated that it was exactly what he was looking for.
 The song begins with seven distinct synthesizer notes played on the Synclavier digital synthesizer, with Tom Bahler credited for the Synclavier performance on the song.
 The intro is taken note for note from a demo LP released the year before, called "The Incredible Sounds of Synclavier II" first published in 1981 by Denny Jaeger Creative Services, Inc., and sold by New England Digital, makers of the Synclavier.
 The drums were played by Toto co-founder Jeff Porcaro.
+Steve Porcaro and Steve Lukather, also Toto members, participate with synthesizers, and guitar and bass guitar respectively.
+Michael's older brother and fellow the Jacksons bandmate at the time Tito Jackson originally contributed a guitar solo, which was scrapped when Eddie Van Halen was called to perform the solo instead.

 Jermaine Jackson has suggested the inspiration of "Beat It" and its video came from the Jackson family experiencing gang activity in Gary, Indiana.
 "From our front window, we witnessed, about three bad rumbles between rival gangs."
 The lyrics of "Beat It" have been described as a "sad commentary on human nature".
 The line "don't be a macho man" is said to express Jackson's dislike of violence, while also referring to the childhood abuse he faced at the hands of his father Joseph.